ChernegaSergiy/j3-server-setup/README.md

 ## Quick Start

-1. Download and install the custom Termux APK from the `apk` directory
+1. Download and install the custom TermOnePlus APK from the `apk` directory
 2. Install the Nerd Font APK for enhanced terminal display
 3. Follow the detailed installation guide in [docs/installation.md](docs/installation.md)